-Alexander became one of the most successful military commanders of all time and was undefeated in battle.
-By the time of his death, Alexander had overthrown the Persian King Darius III and conquered the entirety of his Empire.
+By the time of his death, Alexander had overthrown the Persian King Darius III and conquered the entirety of this Empire.
 Alexander's own Empire in 323 BC, stretched from the Adriatic Sea to Egypt and as far east as the Indus River in India.
 His legacy lived on long after him, ushering in centuries of Greek settlement and Hellenistic culture over distant areas.

 The obverse of this coin, shows the Greek hero Hercules wearing a lionís skin of armor.
 This was important to Alexander's hereditary line as he claimed to be descended from the mythological hero.
-The reverse shows Zeus, the King of the Greek gods, seated on a throne, while holding an eagle.
-Zeus was the most powerful of all the Greek gods and his appearance on Alexander's coinage symbolizes Alexander's status as leader of all the Greeks.
+The reverse shows Zeus, the King of the Greek Gods, seated on a throne.
+Zeus was the most powerful of all the Greek Gods and his appearance on Alexander's coinage symbolizes Alexander's status as leader of all the Greeks.